splnkit/splunk-tracer-java-common/README.md

 ## common

-Contains the `com.splunk.tracer.shared` (shared logic) and `com.splunk.tracer.grpc` (shared compiled proto files) source files and assets for the JRE and Android libraries.
+Contains the `com.splunk.tracer.shared` (shared logic) source files and assets for the JRE and Android libraries.

 ## example